projf/projf-explore/graphics/animated-shapes/README.md

 # Animated Shapes

-This folder contains SystemVerilog designs to accompany the Project F blog post: **[Animated Shapes](https://projectf.io/posts/animated-shapes/)**.
+This folder accompanies the Project F blog post: **[Animated Shapes](https://projectf.io/posts/animated-shapes/)**.
+These SystemVerilog designs animate shapes using a double-buffered framebuffer.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

+File layout:

-Included demos for iCEBreaker and Arty FPGA boards:
+* `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
+* `xc7-hd` - experimental designs for Nexys Video and larger Xilinx 7 Series FPGAs
+* `xc7` - designs for Arty and other Xilinx 7 Series boards
+* `res` - resources: colour palettes

+These designs make use of modules from the [Project F library](../../lib/).
+Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.

+Included demos:

 * `top_sb_bounce` - persistent bouncing square in single buffer
 * `top_db_bounce` - bouncing square in double buffer